 The development of new recreational trails is an important aspect of Murray's growth in the quality of life.
-The Planning Commission will evaluate new developments looking toward neighborhood connectivity and the acquisition of land suitable for new recreational trails.
+The Planning Staff and the Planning Commission will evaluate new developments looking toward neighborhood connectivity and the acquisition of land suitable for new recreational trails.
 Like the acquisition of park land, the revisions to review procedures described in Principles 1-3 will facilitate the process.